KseniiaMarkiv/odin-projects/README.md

 4. **Members-only**: A community site where only signed-in members can create, edit, and manage posts.
 This project focuses on user authentication with sessions, implementing authorization rules, and managing user roles, covering more advanced topics like secure password management.
 [Project details](https://www.theodinproject.com/lessons/ruby-on-rails-members-only)

+> [!IMPORTANT]
+> The `auth-branch` branch was for implementing authentication by Device with Responders gems, and the `post` branch was for implementing a Post MVC with associations.

+> Branches belong to `members-only` app